wix-playground/dapperdox/README.md

   "tags": [
     {
         "name": "Products",
-        "description": "A more vebose decription of tag" },
+        "description": "A more verbose description of tag" },
     { "name": "Estimates Price" }
   ],